canonical/hotsos/doc/source/contrib/testing.rst

 ---------------------

 Checks written in yaml can have one or more associated unit test also written in yaml.
-These will be loaded at runtime into the main unittest runner and run as part of the existing Python unit tests.
+These will be loaded at runtime into the main unit test runner and run as part of the existing Python unit tests.

 To write a test you must mimic the path to the check under test i.e. the "target".